5 stress factors for teens who learn and think differently

 Kids who’ve struggled in school might come to high school with a history of setbacks.
 Past failures can make the demands of high school feel even greater.

 What you can do: Remind kids of their strengths and of the strides they’ve already made.
 Talk about how they didn’t give up and how that will help them now and in the future.
-You can also:
+And get an expert’s advice on how to manage fear of failure in school.

 2. Tougher academics and more responsibilities

-The academic demands increase with every year of high school.
-Even if kids made great strides in middle school, they know the work will get more challenging.
-At the same time, they have to speak up more for what they need, or self-advocate.
+Academic demands increase with every year of high school.
+Even if kids made great progress in middle school, they know the work will get more challenging.
+At the same time, they have to self-advocate more and speak up for what they need.

-What you can do: Remind kids of the support they have — both at school and at home.
+What you can do: Remind kids of the support they have — both at home and at school.
 Encourage them to reach out to teachers for help.
-Kids who have an can reach out to the IEP case manager, too, and even ask about having self-advocacy goals included in the IEP.
-You can also:
+Kids who have an can reach out to the IEP case manager, too, and even ask about including self-advocacy goals in their IEP.

 3. Social pressures